situmtech/situm-android-getting-started/README.md

 To start the positioning we need a building so, first you will need to obtain a building, You can check the code to obtain a building in [Get buildings information](#communicationmanager).

-This will allow the app to retrieve the location of the smartphone within this building.
+Start positioning will allow the app to retrieve the location of the smartphone within this building.
 To do this you need to create a location request indicating the building where you want to start the positioning: